Wealth tax: Revenue

 Revenue from a wealth tax scheme depends largely on the presence of net wealth and wealth inequality within the target country.
 Revenue depends on the plan that is in place, but it generally can be modeled as $R = t\times w$, where t represents the tax rate and w is the amount of wealth affected by that tax rate.
 Many plans include tax brackets, where a certain portion of the individual's wealth will be taxed at a given rate and any wealth beyond that amount will be taxed at a different rate.

 A small number of countries have been using wealth tax regimes for some time.
 Revenues earned from wealth tax schemes vary by country from 0.98% of GDP in Switzerland to 0.22% in France, for example.
 2020 United States presidential candidate Elizabeth Warren claimed a wealth tax plan could generate 1.4% of GDP in revenue for the United States.

 According to data from the Organisation for Economic Co-operation and Development (OECD), the revenues generated from wealth taxes account for about 0.46% of all tax revenue on average in 2018 for countries which have wealth tax schemes in place.
 However this varies from country to country, the highest would be that of Luxembourg where it accounted for 7.18% of total tax revenue in 2018, the lowest would be Germany where it accounted for 0.03% of total tax revenue in 2018.

 Estimates for a wealth tax's potential revenue in the United States vary.
 Several Democratic presidential candidates in the 2020 election have proposed wealth tax plans.
 Elizabeth Warren, for example, has proposed a wealth tax of 2% on net wealth above $50 million and 6% above $1 billion.
 The conservative-leaning nonprofit Tax Foundation estimates revenue generated by Senator Warren's proposal would total around $2.6 trillion over the next 10 years.
 Separate estimates from campaign advisors and economists Emmanuel Saez and Gabriel Zucman put the revenue at about 1% of GDP per year, in alignment with USD revenue estimates.
 These estimates put Senator Warren's tax plan revenues at about $200 billion in 2020.
 The sum of United States tax revenues in 2018 were $5 trillion in 2018, meaning the tax collected by this plan would be equal to 4% of current tax revenues.
 Additionally, the Tax Foundation estimates 2020 presidential candidate Senator Bernie Sanders' wealth tax plan would collect $3.2 trillion between 2020 and 2029.

 Previous proposals for a wealth tax in the United States had already existed.
-Senator Huey Long of Louisiana proposed a wealth tax as part of his Share Our Wealth movement in 1934.
 Eileen Myles proposed a net assets tax in her presidential campaign in 1992, as did Donald Trump during his presidential campaign in 2000.

 A net wealth tax may also be designed to be revenue-neutral if it is used to broaden the tax base, stabilize the economy, and reduce individual income and other taxes.